-Now that you have your supplies and your cabinets are prepped, you're almost ready to start spraying.
+Now that you have your supplies and your kitchen cabinets are prepped, you're almost ready to start spraying.
 For this project, we recommend using a FLEXiO 5000 paint sprayer.
 Every FLEXiO sprayer comes with a spray poster, so you can practice your spray patterns before you start your projects.
 For this project, we’re using the Detail Finish nozzle attachment, which is great for fine finishing on cabinets, furniture and trim.
 Attach the Detail Finish nozzle, load your paint, and start practicing.
 You will want to adjust both the material and airflow settings to get you desired finish.
 Make sure to hold the paint sprayer 4-6” away and release the trigger after each pass.
 We also recommend overlapping your passes by 50% to ensure even coverage.

 Prime the Cabinets

 Now you’re ready to start priming the cabinets.
 You’re going to start with the upper cabinets and then move to the lowers.
 Start first with the crown molding and then move to the inside edges.
 Make sure to paint spray the inside edges at a bit of an angle to ensure you are getting in all the nooks.
 Finally move to the fronts of the cabinets.
 As always, spray with the grain of the wood and hold the sprayer perpendicular to the cabinets.

 Next move on to the cabinet doors.
 Lay the doors down horizontally to ensure that you get a clean finish and there are no drips and runs.